Akash22-11/super-duper-waddle/README.md

 Check out the live version of the project here: [Insert Link to Live Demo]

 ## 💻 Running it Locally

-To get a local copy up and running, follow these steps:
+To get a local copy up and running, follow the steps:

 2.  **Navigate to the project directory:**
     ```bash